peterjc/thapbi-pict/database/README.rst

 - Four G-BLOCKS synthetic controls in file ``database/controls.fasta``

-- This used the NCBI taxonomy as of 2019-11-01, which means we rejected some of the curated FASTA file entries or just used them at genus level..
+- This used the NCBI taxonomy as of 2019-11-01, which means we rejected some of the curated FASTA file entries or just used them at genus level.

 The database is created with the ``database/build_ITS1_DB.sh`` script: